Part-time work

 Having a part time job alongside your studies not only helps you financially, but it can also help you build your CV and confidence.
 Many students find that having a job also helps them make friends if they are moving away to the University.
 There are a range of retail and professional opportunities both on-campus and in the local area that provide plenty of employment opportunities.

 It is recommended that students only work a maximum of 15 hours a week while studying.
+If you’re an international student, you can find further information on working in the UK on Ask Herts.

 On-campus opportunities

-• Student Technology mentor - If you're tech savvy, you could help shape how teaching staff use technology to enhance the student learning experience.
+- student technology mentor - If you're tech savvy, you could help shape how teaching staff use technology to enhance the student learning experience

-BAME Student Advocates
+Race Equity Student Advocates

 Off-campus opportunities